Skip to main content

 United Way supports FoodShare through program funding and operating support, so they can continue to improve access to affordable, nutritious food across Toronto.
 FoodShare operates a fresh produce distribution social enterprise for household and wholesale customers in Toronto, with proceeds funding food justice work in schools, on urban farms, at produce markets and more.

-View their gift cards, gift boxes, and pantry items online.
+View their gift cards, gift boxes and pantry items online.
 Place orders by Dec.
-5 to have boxes delivered during the weeks of Dec.
-12 and 19, or boxes can be picked up starting Dec.
-5. Quantities are limited.
-Contact orders@foodshare.net or 416-363-6441 ext.
-275 for questions and orders.
+15 to have boxes delivered between Dec.
+20 to Dec 22.
+Quantities are limited.
+Contact onlineorders@foodshare.net or 416-363-6441 ext.
+276 for questions and orders.

 Goodness Gift gift boxes